PurpleTree HR logo

 In short: rarely.

-Annual leave is intended to be a protected time for employees to rest, recharge, and step away from work obligations.
-While a genuine emergency may occasionally warrant contact, these situations should be the exception, not the rule.
+Annual leave is intended as protected time for employees to rest and step away from work.
+A genuine emergency may occasionally warrant contact, but these situations should be the exception.

-Our senior HR experts—Mary, Seán and David—regularly advise Irish employers on how to navigate these sensitive scenarios.
+Our team regularly advises Irish employers on how to navigate these scenarios.
 The first step is always the same: have strong, clear policies in place before leave begins.

 What You Should Do